eed3si9n/hello-akka.g8/docs/src/main/paradox/index.md

 Hello Akka
 ==========

-You've just created a simple Akka application!
-Now lets explore the code and make some changes.
+This is a guide to create a simple Akka application.
+You can get source code for this guide from <https://example.lightbend.com/v1/download/hello-akka?name=hello-akka> or from [Tech Hub project starter](http://developer.lightbend.com/start?category=akka&template=hello-akka).

 In short, <a href="http://akka.io">Akka</a> is a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant event-driven applications on the JVM.
 Akka can be used with both Java